sldeaals/sldeaals/README.md

 # Daniel Arias - Senior FullStack Developer

 ## About Me
 I am Daniel Arias, a passionate software engineer and innovation enthusiast with over 8 years of professional experience.
 I specialize in Full Stack JavaScript Development, with a focus on building scalable and innovative solutions.
-My expertise extends to various technologies, including ReactJS, NodeJS, TypeScript, and more.
-I have successfully led teams and projects, demonstrating adaptability and continuous learning.

 ## Technologies
 - **Frontend**: ReactJS, React Native, TypeScript